Madonna of the Desert

 Madonna of the Desert is a 1948 American crime film directed by George Blair and written by Albert DeMond.
 The film stars Lynne Roberts, Don "Red" Barry, Don Castle, Sheldon Leonard, Paul Hurst and Roy Barcroft.
 The film was released on February 23, 1948 by Republic Pictures.

 Plot

+An unscrupulous art collector offers to buy a historic priceless statue and spurned.
+He devises a plan to steal but an ex con beats him to it but only temporarily.